Simple Graphics [1/15]

 disc(480, 360, i*5, /green);

-2. Add a statement println "This program draws a growing disc"; just below the fillScr statement.
+2. Insert the statement println "This program draws a growing disc"; just below the fillScr statement.

-3. Add a statement println "One iteration executed"; just above the disc statement.
+3. Insert the statement println "One iteration executed"; just above the disc statement.

-4. Add a statement fillScr(/violet); as a first statement in the body of the for loop.
+4. Insert the statement fillScr(/violet); as the first statement in the body of the for loop.

-5. Change the second println statement so that it prints out the value of variable i in each iteration.
+5. Change the println statement in the for loop so that it also prints out the value of variable i in each iteration.

 line(x1, y1, x2, y2, color)